 This course comes with an unconditional, Udemy backed, 30-day money-back guarantee.
 If you are dissatisfied with the course for any reason, simply request a refund and get your full purchase amount back, no questions asked.

 This course today contains over 3.5 hours of video content.
-Enrol now to benefit from the current price and get free lifelong access to all future materials.
+Enroll now to benefit from the current price and get free lifelong access to all future materials.

 In this lecture I will tell a bit more about myself, my career, and my motivation to become an online trainer.